thirumurthis/Learnings/kafka/strimzi-kafka-kraft/blog_notes.md

 Install the Apisix deployment with de-coupled mode we use the control-plane and data-plane.

-To install the control-plane use below command, the ca sert should be provided else we would not be able to use https from browser.
+To install the control-plane use below command.
+ - The ca cert secret created by the certficate manager should be configured in the `apisix.ssl.existingCASecret` property else we would not be able to use https from browser.
+ - The `apisix.ssl.ccertCAFilename` is set to ca.crt which is key name of the certificate in the secret.

 ```sh
 helm upgrade --install --create-namespace -n apisix apisix-cp apisix/apisix \